vinliao/clust/README.md

 Backend to-do:
 - [ ] use `serde` and struct instead of throwing strings around
-- [ ] use config file to store keys and subscriptions
+- [x] use config file to store keys and subscriptions
 - [x] replace `schnorr_fun` with `secp256k1`

+Questions (please DM if you know the answer):
+- What's the safest way to store private keys?
+- Should `clust generate-key` be exposed to user, or should it be a private function?